- Contracting with MacB

 IA-5.
 Analyze systems requiring trade-off analysis between commercial off-the-shelf (COTS), performance, and potential vulnerabilities.

 IA-6.
-Provide support in performing a Red Team IA assessment on information systems.
+Provide assistance in performing a Red Team IA assessment on information systems.

 IA-7.
 Provide technical IA analysis to IA initiatives related to non-terrestrial space.